 It’s no secret that firefighters face many risks in the work they do.
 It’s part of the appeal to some, and a deterrent to others when choosing a career in the fire service.
 However, the more prevalent risks in firefighting today aren’t necessarily the catastrophic events often depicted in movies and primetime dramas.
 Emerging research is showing that the new hazards that threaten the health and lives of firefighters are killers we don’t see; cancer, heart disease, and post-traumatic stress disorder (PTSD).

-This is something the Lakeland Fire Department (LFD), like several other fire departments in the State of Florida, finds unacceptable; especially given the amount of resources in personal protection and mental wellness services available today.
-So LFD took action starting as far back as 2016 by being the first department in the state to provide carcinogen-barrier hoods to its firefighters.
-With that one small step the department efforts have evolved into an entire campaign: Health and Safety: It’s Personal.
+This is something the Lakeland Fire Department (LFD), like several other fire departments in the State of Florida, finds unacceptable; especially given the number of resources in personal protection and mental wellness services available today.
+In response, LFD took action as early as 2016 to address the issues, by being the first department in the state to provide carcinogen-barrier hoods to its firefighters.
+With that one small step the department’s efforts have evolved into an entire campaign to change fire service culture called Safety and Health: It’s Personal.
 The campaign is built around addressing four key issues: occupational cancer prevention, mental health, physical health, and personal safety on the job.

 The extent of the preventative measures being taken by the Lakeland Fire Department are significant and merit awareness so that citizens, employees of the department, and other fire departments can become more knowledgeable on what is being done to prevent occupational cancers and how prevention efforts can save lives.